 When a workplace injury claim is denied or “controverted” you need to act quickly.
 Here’s more about what it means when a work injury claim is controverted.
 Luckily, in North Carolina, like most other states, you have the right to a hearing to demand lost wage benefits as well as medical care, and you may be eligible for penalties if the insurance company is late in making payments as well.

 In North Carolina an injured worker can take one of two courses of action after receiving a denial: (1) Either withdraw his/her claim, which means that the injured worker has 2 years from the date of injury to request a hearing to the NC Industrial Commission by filing a NCIC Form 33; or (2) Request a hearing immediately upon receipt of the employer’s denial by filing an NCIC Form 33 with the Industrial Commission.

 After you request a hearing with the NCIC, if you are represented, your case will be scheduled for mediation.
 If your workers’ comp claim does not settle at mediation, you case will proceed to hearing.
 This hearing will take place in front of a Deputy Commissioner with the North Carolina Industrial Commission (NCIC).

 The hearing process will involve depositions, testimony and legal briefing.
 Hiring a NC workers compensation lawyer to represent you at this formal hearing prevents you from walking in alone without the documentation necessary to get your workers’ comp benefits.

-If your employer or their insurance company is giving you the runaround, or nothing seems to be happening, you would be well served by seeking legal help from a NC workers’ compensation attorney.
-Call our office at 919-615-3095 for information about asserting your rights under NC workers compensation law.
+If your employer or their insurance company has denied your claim, is giving you the runaround, or nothing seems to be happening, you would be well served by seeking legal help from a NC workers’ compensation attorney.